D-vokic/Sign-in-form/README.md

 ## Author

-This animation template is maintained by Duško Vokić.
+This project is maintained by Duško Vokić.
 You can reach out to me on [GitHub](https://github.com/D-vokic?tab=repositories) or [LinkedIn](https://www.linkedin.com/in/du%C5%A1ko-voki%C4%87-0337a2106) for any queries or suggestions.